 - Body Best has a vinyl repair kit that can mend small rips and tears.
 Ask us about our vinyl repair kit.

 - Read the instructions your manufacturer has provided.

 - We also carry a variety of table pads and protective covers that simply re-cover your table to look like new and extend the life of your table.

 Consider a protective table cover and add new life to your table.

 How to Clean the Upholstery on a Massage Table

 To disinfect your table, or to remove more challenging stains, use a diluted simple green solution with a 10:1.
-Know Your Body Best highly recommends using Germiphene and Genie Plus solutions or Genie Plus wipes to disinfect and condition your vinyl upholstery.
+Body Best highly recommends using Germiphene and Genie Plus solutions or Genie Plus Wipes to disinfect and condition your vinyl upholstery.